Client Reference¶

 ValueError – The

-string passed should start withevent_
+eventstring passed should start withevent_.ValueError – The

-.TypeError – The listener callback must be a coroutine function.
+eventstring passed must not ==event_.TypeError – The listener callback must be a coroutine function.

-- remove_listener(listener: Callable[..., Coroutine[Any, Any, None]]) Callable[..., Coroutine[Any, Any, None]] | None ¶
+- remove_listener(listener: Callable[..., Coroutine[Any, Any, None]]) Callable[..., Coroutine[Any, Any, None]] | None¶

 Method to remove a currently registered listener from the client.